danbudimir/AppBuilder-to-CodeApp/README.md

 ![alt text](image.png)

+There is a manual way to initially get the code if you don't want to let CLI handle it.
+[The other way to get the code...](#the-other-way-to-get-the-code).

+**Rubber hits the road here**

 ```
-Can you import all of the files for this Vite app?
+Me: Can you import all of the files for this Vite app?
 https://orchard-harvest.<your-app-identifier>.gateway.prod.island.powerapps.com/
 ```
 There was some back and forth with the CLI; it was trying to get to the endpoint but was getting a 401 and needed authentication.
 It eventually asked me to Open **DevTools → Network** tab and find a successful request to this gateway, **Copy as cURL** then paste that into the CLI.
-If you want the alternate extraction path, jump to [The other way to get the code...](#the-other-way-to-get-the-code).

 ![alt text](image-3.png)